swiftalboburg/E65g_materials/learn-swift/README.md

   Most  playgrounds updated to Swift 3 by Christopher Bell.

-  Sections 24 and 25 by Van Simmons
+  Sections 24, 25, 26 by Van Simmons